 Could you alleviates stress with better project management, processes and procedures?

-Susan Fennema helps small businesses use tools and set up systems that help them reduce overwhelm and get more done at work.
+Susan Fennema helps small businesses use tools from Kanban boards to Gantt charts.
+She also sets up systems that help businesses reduce overwhelm and get more done at work.
 One of her particular focuses is helping people set up work-from-home environments that maximize productivity.